pairinteraction/pairinteraction/docs/contribute/database.rst

 You can also manually download the databases from database-sqdt_ and database-mqdt_.
 Simply download the zip file of the species you are interested in and extract it.
-Alternatively, you can create your own custom database (see https://github.com/pairinteraction/database-sqdt for an example on how to create a database for pairinteraction).
-Then move the extracted folder (e.g. ``Rb_v1.2``) to the cache directory of pairinteraction inside the ``pairinteraction/database/tables/`` directory.
+Alternatively, you can create your own custom database (see https://github.com/pairinteraction/database-sqdt for an example on how to create a database for PairInteraction).
+Then move the extracted folder (e.g. ``Rb_v1.2``) to the cache directory of PairInteraction inside the ``pairinteraction/database/tables/`` directory.
 On Linux, this is usually located at ``~/.cache/pairinteraction/database/tables/``.
 For other platforms, you can use our command line interface to find the
 directory: